tur-22/SensorSystems-Polimi/README.md

 # SensorSystems-Polimi
-Varied small projects developed for an STM-32 microcontroller exploring its communication with peripherals through the use of different communication protocols.
+Varied small projects developed for an STM-32 microcontroller exploring the use of different communication protocols to interact with sensors and output peripherals.